ansible/awx-operator/docs/user-guide/database-configuration.md

 ## Initialize Postgres data volume

-When using a hostPath backed PVC and some other storage classes like longhorn storagfe, the postgres data directory needs to be accessible by the user in the postgres pod (UID 26).
+When using a hostPath backed PVC and some other storage classes like longhorn storage, the postgres data directory needs to be accessible by the user in the postgres pod (UID 26).

 To initialize this directory with the correct permissions, configure the following setting, which will use an init container to set the permissions in the postgres volume.